 Many of these athletes do very well after their playing days are done, and some are comparatively lacking.
 Here is how it breaks down in the major American sports:

-- PGA – Performance-based pension; A very complicated process!
+- Pro Golf Association (PGA) – Performance-based pension; A very complicated process!

 - NASCAR – None

 MLB was the first pro sport to set up a pension (1947).
 It originally offered $100/mo depending on the number of years played.
 The original requirement was 5 years service time, then it was reduced to 43 days for a full pension (1 day for medical).
 There are even players who have been called up to the big leagues, sat the bench for a few weeks, never got in a game, and will still receive a pension (The plan only requires the player to be on the roster, not appear in any games).
 Sweet Deal!!!
 The minimum a player will receive is $1,000/mo, and it maxes out at $180,000 for players with 10+ years service time.
 Pensions begin at age 62.

 MLB has also done the right thing by extending pensions to some former Negro League players.
 However, even though I could not find absolute dollar values for their pensions, there is no dollar value for their contribution to the game.

 The basketball pension began in 1965 after years of negotiations between the league and the players union.
 The players union finally threatened to boycott the 1964 All-Star game if they didn’t get a pension agreement.
 They won.
 Players who played at least 5 years before 1965, or 3 years after 1965 were eligible.
 The eligibility requirements were recently changed so that those who only played 3 years before 1965 are now eligible.
 Pensions begin at age 62.